pyeventsourcing/eventsourcing/docs/topics/process.rst

 different databases, upstream notification logs would need to be presented in an API, so that downstream could pull notifications using a remote notification log object (as discussed in a previous section).

+(For those concerned about having too much data in the relational database, it would be possible to expand capacity by: replicating events from the relational database to a more scalable distributed database; changing the event store to read older events from the distributed database if the relational database doesn't have those events, and then removing older events and older snapshots from the relational database.
+Snapshotting could be configured to avoid getting events from the distributed database for normal operations.
+The relational database could than have a relatively constant volume of data.
+Please note, this isn't currently supported in the library.)

 In this example, the process applications use a MySQL database, but it works just as well with PostgreSQL.